rahildoshi97/materforge/paper/paper.md

 This leads to ad hoc solutions, hindering workflow efficiency and FAIR data adoption [@wilkinson2016fair].
-MaterForge bridges this gap by providing a unified framework that leverages symbolic mathematics, automatic regression, and dependency resolution to standardizes and simplify the integration of realistic material behavior into scientific simulations.
+MaterForge bridges this gap by providing a unified framework that leverages symbolic mathematics, automatic regression, and dependency resolution to standardize and simplify the integration of realistic material behavior into scientific simulations.

 # Key Functionality